Welcome! We’re glad you found us.

 We also offer classes that aren’t specifically rooted in yoga.
 For example, our Pilates classes offer a great way to tap into your core and get a good workout, and our Mindfulness-Based Stress Reduction course (MBSR) is proven to reduce the physical and emotional symptoms of stress.

 In general, if you are trying to decide which class to take, we recommend reading our class descriptions, emailing firstname.lastname@example.org and/or calling 503.575.9982, or coming to a class a bit early to chat with the instructor.
-You can also contact our studio advisor, Kari, who would be happy to talk with you about which classes you should take.
 Above all, remember to listen to—and trust—your body; it’s your best teacher.

 Anything else I should know before taking a class?